yo-yo-yo-jbo/macos_key_redefinition/README.md

 security add-generic-password -A -a "Chrome Safe Storage" -w "AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA"
 ```

+This deletes the old master secret and sets a new one as `AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA` instead.
 Note the `-A` flag which sets up an empty ACL for the item, making all applications accessible to this secret.
 Of course, a more sophisticated attacker could set up an ACL exclusive to Chrome.
+Also note all Chromium browsers are similar but might have different names (e.g. you'll see an "Edge Safe Storage" for Edge and a "Brave Safe Storage" for Brave).
+More interestingly, this also works for Electron Apps that use V8 - for instance, `Claude Desktop`.